kevnnty/KinBot-Voice-Assistantt/README.md

-# Kinyabot - Kinyarwanda Voice Assistant
+# KinBot Voice Assistant

-This project implements a voice assistant that can understand and respond to queries in Kinyarwanda, simulating how a humanoid robot would interact with Rwandan communities.
+This is an educational project that implements a voice assistant that can respond to queries in Kinyarwanda, simulating how a humanoid robot would interact with Rwandans.

 ## Project Overview

-Kinyabot is a voice assistant that:
+KinBot is a voice assistant that:

 1. Listens to spoken Kinyarwanda questions
 2. Transcribes speech to text using KinyaWhisper